 - In a small bowl, mix the soy sauce and brown sugar together.

-- In a baking dish or rectangular casserole dish, pour in the soy sauce mixture and add in the garlic cloves.
+In a baking dish or rectangular casserole dish, pour in the soy sauce mixture.

-- Put in your salmon fillets, flesh side down.
+Put in your salmon filets, flesh side down.

-- In a skillet, on medium-high heat, add in some olive oil and put in your salmon fillets, 2 at a time, skin side down (very important, not flesh side).
+In a skillet, on medium-high heat, add in some vegetable oil and put in your salmon filets, skin side down (very important, not flesh side).

 - Let skin side down cook about 3 minutes then sprinkle sugar on top of the salmon (flesh side) then flip and cook the other side until salmon is cooked through.

-- If you’re afraid of the flesh side of the salmon burning, you can turn the heat down to about medium.
-Salmon doesn’t take very long to cook so it shouldn’t burn (keep an eye on it!).
-It’ll be a nice dark brown crust on top.
+If you're afraid of the flesh side of the salmon burning, you can turn the heat down to about medium-low.
+Salmon doesn't take very long to cook so it shouldn't burn (keep an eye on it!).
+It'll be a nice dark brown crust on top.